 Gorda Empanadas – Empanada Trio (100 DKK)

 If you’re starting to crave Latin flavors after days of feasting on smørrebrød and New Nordic cuisine, head to Gorda Empanadas.
 Chef Gonzalo Wolfsohn’s cozy Vesterbro shop sells all different kinds of homemade Argentinian empanadas.
 They’re small, street-food sized, so you can try a few flavors (we recommend three per person) – our personal favorites are the braised beef, the caramelized onion and cheese, and the caprese (which tastes like pizza!).
 Each empanada flavor is folded with a different design, so you can tell them apart.
 Be sure to order some of the chimichurri sauce on the side!

 GORDA EMPANADAS Address & Contact Information Enghavevej 5, Copenhagen, Denmark Website Instagram Facebook

 The Fat Greek – Pork Gyro (70 DKK)

 The Fat Greek’s first location was inside Boltens Food Court on Gothersgade, but they’ve now moved into a new, much bigger venue on Ryesgade in Østerbro.
 They serve pork, chicken, lamb, and vegan gyros – our favorite is the pork.
 They don’t skimp on the meat here – their soft, fluffy bread is filled to the brim with juicy strips of grilled meat.
-Also wrapped up inside is are crispy fries, onions, tomatoes, and a creamy sauce.
-This is one of the best gyros we’ve had!
+Also wrapped up inside is are crispy fries, onions, tomatoes, and a creamy tzatziki sauce.
+This is the best gyro we’ve had outside of Greece!

 THE FAT GREEK Address & Contact Information Ryesgade 30B, Copenhagen, Denmark Website Instagram Facebook